 Claims For Hit And Run Drink Driving Crashes

-If you’re unable to claim against the insurance policy of the liable party for a drunk driver accident, you could submit your claim to the Motor Insurers’ Bureau (MIB).
+If you’re unable to claim against a policy provided to the liable party from an insurance company for a drunk driver accident, you could submit your claim to the Motor Insurers’ Bureau (MIB).
 The MIB aims to compensate those affected by uninsured or untraced drivers.
-This could also include instances of drink driving crashes when the liable party is untraced or uninsured.
+This could also include instances of a drink driving accident when the liable party is untraced or uninsured.

 When making a claim through the MIB, you will still need to establish that another driver caused your injuries by breaching the duty of care they owed you.